harness/developer-hub/docs/platform/delegates/secure-delegates/delegate-mtls-support.md

 To migrate an existing delegate for mTLS support, you run a Docker command.

-To migrate a delegate to an mTLS-enabled Docker delegate, do the following.
+To migrate a delegate for mTLS support, do the following:

 1. Copy the following example command.